Scandia (theme parks)

 Scandia is a brand name of Scandinavian-themed family amusement centers in California.
 Although each location shares a similar name, nearly each location is owned and operated by different companies.
-Scandia Fun Center in Sacramento, Scandia Family Fun Center in Victorville, and the former Scandia Amusement Park in Ontario are owned by Scandia Amusements.
-The Ontario location was sold in February 2019 to an unknown buyer, who will convert the property for other uses.
-Some of the attractions will be moved to the Victorville location while others, including the Miler Big Coaster, have been listed for sale.
+Scandia Fun Center in Sacramento and Scandia Family Fun Center in Victorville are owned by Scandia Amusements.
 Scandia Family Fun Center in Rohnert Park, California is owned and operated by "Skandia Funland Inc.", while Scandia Golfland in Fairfield, California is owned and operated by Golfland.

 All locations are adjacent to a major freeway, and include attractions such as an arcade, bumper boats, batting cages, miniature golf, and a go-kart track.

+History

-Scandia Amusement Park in Ontario was the only location to include a full amusement park, including two roller coasters, called the "Scandia Screamer" and "Little Screamer", along with twelve other amusement rides.
+The first park was opened in 1977 at 5070 Hillsdale Boulevaard, in Sacramento, with a second location opening in 1979 at 4300 Central Place, in Fairfield.
+Additional locations were opened in Las Vegas in 1984, Victorville in 1986, and Ontario in 1992.
+The Ontario location was the only location to include a full amusement park, including two roller coasters, called the "Scandia Screamer" and "Little Screamer", along with twelve other amusement rides.

+On September 6, 2005, the Las Vegas park closed, and was replaced by a high-rise development project called Opus Las Vegas.